 As the pre-season of the 2021-2022 campaign nears, we’re getting to know Norwich City Academy’s players in a bit more detail!

-First up is one of City’s longest-serving players and midfielder, Nelson Khumbeni.
-You can hear from the man himself below or take a look at our transcription of everything you need to know about the young player!
+Next up is City winger Tony Springett.
+You can watch our video below or take a look at our transcription of everything you need to know about the young forward!

 Who have you known the longest at the club?